 Introduction

-Our Modern Slavery statement is published by Thread 35 Limited t/a Sosandar (“Sosandar”) in accordance with the requirements set out in the Modern Slavery Act 2015 which covers the financial year ending 31 March 2023 where turnover reached £42.8m.
+Our Modern Slavery statement is published by Thread 35 Limited t/a Sosandar (“Sosandar”) in accordance with the requirements set out in the Modern Slavery Act 2015 which covers the financial year ending 31 March 2025 where turnover reached £37.1m.

 About Sosandar and our supply chain

-Code of conduct:
+Code of Conduct

-We use this code to outline the minimum requirements that all direct first-tier product suppliers must uphold in relation to their workers such as employment being freely chosen, no harsh or inhumane treatment of workers, and ensuring that child labour is not used.
+We use this code to outline the minimum requirements that all product suppliers must uphold in relation to their workers such as employment being freely chosen, no harsh or inhumane treatment of workers, and ensuring that child labour is not used.
 This code is aligned to the Ethical Trading Initiative (ETI) Base Code, which is founded on the conventions of the International Labour Organisation (ILO) and is an internationally recognised code of labour practice.
 The code is contained in our supplier onboarding portfolio.

-We require all of our suppliers to sign a declaration confirming that each of their manufacturing facilities and/or third-party subcontractors producing goods does so in accordance with the ETI base code and local law, which must be returned to us before production commences.
+We require all suppliers to sign a declaration confirming that each of their manufacturing facilities and/or third-party subcontractors producing goods does so in accordance with the ETI base code and local law, which must be returned to us before production commences.
 It is a term of our contract that suppliers must not use or permit the use of child labour or unethical manufacturing processes.

 All suppliers are contractually bound by the terms and conditions set out in our onboarding process which includes key ethical policies.
 These cover areas such as anti-slavery, human trafficking, anti-bribery, and whistleblowing.